Historian and Essayist.

 More specialized historical studies have appeared in the peer-reviewed pages of the leading national and international journals in my field, from the Journal of Roman Studies to the Journal of Early Christian Studies to the American Journal of Archaeology, where my contributions have focused on matters of religion, urbanism, and identity.
 I have documented the resilience of paganism during the later Roman empire; shown that the legacy of Augustine and his mother, Monica, was not received as swiftly as faith history asserts; and explained how the word "pagan" originated from within contentious Christian debates about culture after Constantine’s revolution.
 In more recent works, I have challenged the conventional picture of Julian as Rome’s “last pagan emperor” and used ancient statues to document everyday life in Italy, outside the grip of the early Medieval church, during the fifth and sixth centuries.
 As team lead in 2017, I oversaw the construction of the collaborative Living Late Antiquity project, which remains an important online resource for the study of the ancient world.

 In addition to providing perspective on current events and news at the intersection of history and religion for national and international media outlets, I am available to speak about a variety of topics: my curiosity for the classical world, my ongoing fieldwork in Italy, and how growing up gay in a Catholic family has inspired the questions I ask in my research.
-From 2010-2013 I taught in the Department of Classics at Georgetown University, and I currently hold the rank of Full Professor of History at Saint Louis University, where I was tenured in 2016.
+From 2010-2013 I taught in the Department of Classics at Georgetown University, and I’m currently Professor of History at Saint Louis University, where I was tenured in 2016.

 My next book will appear from W. W. Norton in 2025.